 In this paper, we demonstrate that defensive distillation does not significantly increase the robustness of neural networks by introducing three new attack algorithms that are successful on both distilled and undistilled neural networks with 100% probability.
 Our attacks are tailored to three distance metrics used previously in the literature, and when compared to previous adversarial example generation algorithms, our attacks are often much more effective (and never worse).
 Furthermore, we propose using high-confidence adversarial examples in a simple transferability test we show can also be used to break defensive distillation.
 We hope our attacks will be used as a benchmark in future defense attempts to create neural networks that resist adversarial examples.

-Awarded 2016 CSAW Best Applied Research Paper
+USENIX Security, 2016.
+CSAW Best Applied Research Paper.

 Nicholas Carlini*, Pratyush Mishra*, Tavish Vaidya*, Yuankai Zhang*, Micah Sherr, Clay Shields, David Wagner, and Wenchao Zhou